Income Tax Calculator

 Key Features

-Flat Rate and Progressive Modes
+Flat Rate And Progressive Modes

 Switch between a single effective rate for quick estimates or a full progressive bracket structure to model real world tiered tax systems.

-Up to 5 Custom Brackets
+Up To 5 Custom Brackets

 Define your own bracket thresholds and rates.
 The calculator applies each rate only to the income within that bracket's range, matching how progressive taxes actually work.